What is audio branding?

 - Differentiation and recognition.
 A brand associated with a sound, voice or music is more easily recognized by its audience.
 The sonic identity conveys the fundamental and unique character of the company; its singularity allows it to differentiate itself and stand out.
 A coherent sonic identity creates adhesion and therefore preference.

 - An inspiring appeal.
 If the graphic identity gives to hear for the eyes, the sound identity proposes to see with the ears.
-It awakens the senses, creates magic and excites curiosity.
+It creates magic and excites curiosity.
 New colors are available on the palette with the same purpose: a signature that builds loyalty and clearly displays the company’s DNA.

 - Values and feelings.
 Kant says that “music is the language of emotions”.
-It is a cognitive experience that stirs the senses by telling a story and establishing an emotional bond.
+It is a cognitive experience that awakens the senses by telling a story and establishing an emotional bond.
 Music and sound have a great capacity to evoke emotions and feelings, which can then be associated with the brand.

 In summary, a well-executed sonic identity can help generate a richer and more complete brand experience, promoting a sense of closeness and belonging.
 This helps to capture the attention of the public and is therefore an interesting lever to increase brand awareness and the effectiveness of marketing campaigns.